 - Drivers or passengers in other vehicles hit by the bus

-Buses are actually a separate category of vehicle under the law, and they must follow their own set of regulations.
-The law defines a bus as any vehicle capable of carrying more than 10 passengers (regardless of how many are actually on board).
-This can include:
+Buses are actually a separate category of vehicles under the law, and they must follow their own set of regulations.
+The law defines a bus as any vehicle capable of carrying more than 10 passengers (regardless of how many are actually onboard).
+These vehicles can include:

 - City buses

 - Long-distance buses such as Greyhound or Amtrak